RSS

 When you’re singing, be sure to slow down the rate so he has time to catch up.
 This is the main reason you should sing, and not rely on CDs.
 You can control the speed!
 Some children’s CDs and toys sing so fast that I can’t even keep up.

-“Set - Go.”
-Or “1″ and wait for him to say, “2 - 3.”
+Don’t forget to try other familiar sequential phrases such as, “Ready…” and pause for him to say, “Set… Go!”
+Say, “1…” and wait for him to say, “2 … 3!”
 Make up your own cute phrases at home during daily routines and say them over and over so your toddler expects what’s coming next.
 We had lots of these in our house (and still do!)

-I did it I got it There it is Here you go See ya Where (did it) go?
+I did it!
+I got it!
+There it is!
+Here you go!

-I also try funny, novel sequences such as, “Oooh - Yuck,” “Uh-oh Spaghettios,” or “Oopsy daisy” to help move sequencing along if I’m not having any luck with more traditional combinations.
+I also try funny, novel sequences such as, “Oooh – Yuck,” “Uh-oh Spaghettios,” or “Oopsy daisy,” to help move sequencing along if I’m not having any luck with more traditional combinations.

 10. Listen for any “pop out” phrases and try to elicit them again in similar situations.

 Pay attention to any “accidental” phrase he might use and try to get your little guy to say it again.
 You may have to set up the same situation later to see if lightning will strike twice.
 Remember that repetition is what increases the strength of your child’s brain’s motor pathways or connections for speech.
 Do all you can to help your child be able to say the phrase again, without lots of obvious pressure.
-Sometimes the more you push, the harder it is for him!
+Sometimes, the more you push, the harder it is for him!
 Set up the situation and wait (and hope and pray!)

 11. Try carrier phrases.